TuumPHP/Http/README.md

 Basic Usage
 ===========

+It is best to configure responder using PSR-11 (DI) container.

+The following example assumes that `$container` implements PSR-11 `ContainerInterface`, `set` method for setting a value, and `setFactory` for setting a factory.

 ### Construction with Container

-It is best to configure responder using PSR-11 (DI) container.
+First, setup a container; settings for view_options, and PSR-17 response and stream factories.

 ```php
 use Tuum\Respond\Factory;